kunjee17/kunjee17.github.io/content/post/opinionated-fable2-architecture-and-performance.md

 In Fable we need to use something called `[<Pojo>]` attribute in code.
 It is removed in Fable 2.
 No more dancing around module and type.

 In Fable `[<Pojo>]` is used like this and generate below JavaScript.
 That is default in Fable 2.
-A request I put in old blog and very much granted in latest Fable 2
+A request I had in old blog and very much granted in latest Fable 2

 ```fsharp
 open FSharp.Core